-Intro to Digital Organizing is a 3 week course curated to teach organizers the fundamentals of building online campaigns.
+Intro to Digital Organizing is a three-week course curated to teach organizers the fundamentals of building online campaigns.
 Participants will learn the skills necessary to develop a digital base and presence for their online work.
 Modules will focus on making assessments about your audience in order to tailor content; how to build strategic messages & storytelling to cultivate community and move people to action; writing effective emails, and mobile messaging.
 We will also dive into best practices around social media and digital safety.

 - Organizers and Communications folks who are new to the digital organizing landscape and want to learn the fundamentals of launching or maintaining a digital presence